Peter McMullin: Geelong City Council

-2004 Federal Election
+2004 federal election

 McMullin, a long-standing member of the Labor Party, stood for pre-selection in the Federal Seat of Corangamite, winning local and central party support.
 He achieved a swing of 3.2%, however, the incumbent Stewart McArthur of the Liberal Party retained his seat.
 The Labor Party went on to win the Federal Seat of Corangamite in 2007.

-2008 Lord Mayor Candidacy
+2008 lord mayor candidacy

-In October 2008, McMullin announced his candidacy for Lord Mayor of Melbourne following John So's decision to not contest for a third term in the November 2008 Elections.
+In October 2008, McMullin announced his candidacy for Lord Mayor of Melbourne following John So's decision to not contest for a third term in the November 2008 elections.
 Robert Doyle was ultimately elected Lord Mayor in 2008.